-Although further education corporations are classified as part of the private not for profit sector for government accounting purposes, they remain public bodies in many legal contexts.
-In particular, public service values are at the heart of the further education service.
-High standards of personal and corporate conduct, based on the principles set out in Appendix 1 and of this Code, and the recognition that students and other users of the College's services come first, are a requirement of being a member and should underpin all decisions taken by the Board.
+Following a decision of the Office for National Statistics, the English College sector was reclassified to central government from 29 November 2022.
+Further Education Corporations are classified as public sector for government accounting purposes and public bodies in many legal contexts.
+Public service values are at the core of the further education service.
+High standards of personal and corporate conduct, based on the principles set out in Appendix 1 of this Code, and the recognition that students and other users of the College's services are at the heart of all decision making, is a requirement of being a member and should underpin all decisions taken by the Board.